ecelis/ianseo/README.md

             -e MYSQL_USER=ianseo \
             -e MYSQL_PASSWORD=ianseo \
             -v /srv/ianseo:/var/lib/mysql \
+            -v "$(pwd)/src/Install":/docker-entrypoint-initdb.d \
             -p 3306:3306 \
             mariadb:5.5

+Now launch the ianseo container linked to the database container.
+Some environment variables are required, you can either pass them inline with the `-e` flag or write them to a file, like in the example below.

         docker run -d --name ianseo \
             -d --name ianseo --link inaseodb:mysql \